All Products

 }

-After the secret-free component is installed, you must configure the acr-configuration ConfigMap to add an ACR instance before you can pull an image.
-You can do this in the console or using kubectl.
+After installing the component, configure the acr-configuration ConfigMap to add an ACR instance.
+Use the console or kubectl.

 Console

-1. On the Clusters page, click the name of the one you want to change.
+1. On the Clusters page, click the target cluster name.
 In the left-side navigation pane, choose Configurations > ConfigMaps.

 2. On the ConfigMaps page, select kube-system from the Namespace drop-down list.
-Then, click the acr-configuration ConfigMap and modify the configuration as described in the following table.
+Click the acr-configuration ConfigMap and update the fields described below.
+Cross-region configuration example: When using multiple ACR instances in different regions, specify the ID and region for each instance.

 Configuration example for cross-region pulls